Supplement fatigue. Are you there yet? Me, too. I have your minimalist approach to gut healing supplements today.

 - What’s working?
 If you are taking all the supplements, all the time, then how can you really be certain of which are working or are not working?
 You can’t.

-Every single person is different, but for me, today, I take just four daily supplements, religiously.
+Every single person is different, but for me, today, I take just eight daily supplements religiously.
 They are:

-And then, off and on, as needed (because remember, once you take the minimalist approach to gut healing supplements you’ll know more about what you need and don’t at any given moment):
+And then, off and on, as needed or every few days (because remember, once you take the minimalist approach to gut healing supplements you’ll know more about what you need and don’t at any given moment):

-While I now take a minimalist approach to gut healing supplements (and believe you should do the same), I’ll continue sharing all about different supplements, all the time – whether or not I take them both here on the blog and for my Instagram Supplement Sunday feature.
+While I now take a minimalist approach to gut healing supplements (and believe you should do the same), I’ll continue sharing all about different supplements, all the time – whether or not I take them.

 Why?
 Go back to my peanut butter, ants, and mice analogy.
 The supplements on my list above might be completely irrelevant for you, but something like Adrenal Glandular (which I no longer currently need) might be very relevant.